bhatiasanjay01/QuantiEdge-CEM/DEMO_GUIDE.md

 - **Security**: TLS encrypted connection
 - All emails will be sent from your actual Gmail account

-### 2. Google OAuth Sign-In
+### 2. Complete Authentication System
+- **Sign Up**: New users can create accounts with email/password
+- **Sign In**: Existing users can log in with their credentials
-- Users can sign in with their Google account
+- **Google OAuth**: Users can sign in with Google (requires configuration)
-- Also supports traditional email/password authentication
 - Secure Supabase authentication backend
+- User data is properly isolated with Row Level Security

 ### 3. Key Features Working
+- ✅ Sign up / Sign in with email and password
 - ✅ Send real emails to customers
 - ✅ Email campaigns with personalization (merge tags)
 - ✅ Schedule emails for future delivery
 - ✅ Track email delivery status
-- ✅ Google OAuth login
+- ✅ Google OAuth login (when configured)
 - ✅ Customer management
 - ✅ Analytics dashboard

 ## How to Demo

-### Step 1: Sign In
+### Step 1: Create an Account or Sign In
 1. Open the application
-2. You can either:
+2. You'll see the login page with multiple options:

+   **Option A - Sign Up (New Users):**
+   - Click "Don't have an account?
+Sign up"
+   - Enter your business name (optional)
+   - Enter your email
+   - Create a password (minimum 6 characters)
+   - Click "Create Account"
+   - You'll be automatically logged in

+   **Option B - Sign In (Existing Users):**
+   - Enter your email
+   - Enter your password
+   - Click "Sign In"

+   **Option C - Google OAuth (if configured):**
-   - **Sign in with Google** (Click the Google button)
+   - Click "Sign in with Google"
-   - **Create an account** with email/password using Supabase
+   - Note: Requires Google OAuth to be enabled in Supabase dashboard

 ### Step 2: Check Settings
 1. Navigate to Settings → Email Setup